-Secondly, we document the conditional pricing of a factor that reflects innovations to the aggregate level of climate change exposure.
-Firms with higher betas to this factor face higher uncertainty related to future developments in climate-related areas and, as a result, earn higher returns.
-Our estimation applies the approach of Gagliardini, Ossola, and Scaillet (2016), which performs well when-as in our case-the cross-section is large relative to the time-series.
-We obtain a positive average conditional risk premium on the factor, and, more importantly, find large time-series variability in the risk premium.
+We also document the conditional pricing of a factor that reflects innovations to the aggregate level of climate change exposure.
+Firms with higher betas to this factor face higher uncertainty related to future developments in climate-related areas and, as a result, earn higher returns.7 Our estimation applies the approach of Gagliardini, Ossola, and Scaillet (2016), which performs well when-as in our case-the cross-section is large relative to the time series.
+We obtain a positive average conditional risk premium on the factor, and, more importantly, find large time-series variability in the risk premium.8

 Our keyword discovery approach of extracting climate-related information from text offers an alternative approach to contemporaneous papers that try to accomplish the same task by relying on other advances in natural language processing (NLP).
-All of this work, including ours, centers on the understanding that standard NLP methods cannot deal well with "niche languages," more specifically, specialized, highly technical vocabulary that varies substantially by textual source (Webersinke et al. (2021), Varini et al. (2020)).
+All of this work, including ours, is based on the understanding that standard NLP methods are not well suited for "niche languages," that is, specialized, highly technical vocabulary that varies substantially across textual sources (Webersinke et al. (2021), Varini et al. (2020)).
 These frictions are exacerbated when the wordings associated with a topic are complex, ambiguous, and fast moving.
 A promising approach among these alternatives is to use pre-trained language models to learn word patterns in the language.
-When this pre-training is implemented in the specific domain of interest (e.g., climate change), rather than using large generic corpora, some promising results have been obtained (Kölbel et al. (2022), Bingler et al. (2022)).
-Work is ongoing on these problems, and ultimately, which approach works best in the climate finance context is an empirical matter.
+When implementing this pre-training approach in a specific domain of interest (e.g., climate change), rather than using large generic corpora, researcher have found some promising results (Kölbel et al. (2022), Bingler, Kraus, and Leippold (2022)).
+Work is ongoing on these problems.
+Which approach works best in the context of climate finance is ultimately an empirical matter.